 Even good change is stressful.
 A new job, a promotion, moving to a new city, getting married, having a baby.
 These are great things.. and they also shake up your whole world.
 Therapy gives you a place to process the excitement, anxiety, joy and the grief for what you're leaving behind.

-We all have an inner critic, but sometimes it gets a little too much airtime.
+We all have an inner critic, but sometimes it might get out of hand.
 Therapy can help you turn down the volume on that harsh voice and cultivate a kinder, more compassionate inner dialogue.

 This doesn't mean your relationship is failing.
 It might just mean you're stuck in a pattern.
 You have the same fight about the dishes, or money, or time, and it never really gets resolved.
 Individual or couples therapy can help you understand your part in the dance to finally be able to break out of that pattern.